Rock tumbles down the canyon before the climbers' eyes — "like Russian roulette."

 Risk taken into account: There is a heated debate about this in social networks

 Despite the risks, a man from Bavaria climbed Mont Blanc last year with two artificial legs.
 There were mountaineers in Austria in February He fell on a rock and was injured.
-Experts warn that this… Permafrost on mountain peaks is at risk of melting rises.
+Experts warn that this… The permafrost on the mountain peaks is at risk of melting rises.

 “Wannabe pop culture fanatic.
 Zombie advocate.
 Entrepreneur.
 Internet evangelist.
 Alcohol fanatic.
 Typical travel buff.”